• City of Tacoma QA

 Applicants will be notified of the number and type(s) of trees they are approved for.

-• Individual applicants will need to coordinate a pick-up time.
+• Individual applicants will need to coordinate a pick-up time, if we exceed our delivery capacity.

 • Group Applications will be notified of their delivery date.